ceejbot/galls-law/webrebels.md

 # [fit] scale it later

 ^ Don't be ridiculous about scaling, but don't worry about it.
 You'll be able to afford it later if you've built something people want.
 Be ruthless about this.

 ---

-# [fit] Be bold
-# [fit] you can change your system

-^ I cannot help you with the politics, but I can tell you that you don't have to be afraid.
-You can change one small piece of a system at a time.
-This approach works.

----